Skip to main content

 For example, a veteran moves home to take over the family farm and incorporates with his/her spouse.
 Their corporation would qualify for VFR benefits even though the spouse is not a veteran.
 A spouse’s veteran status does not impact whether a person (comprised only of the veteran and their spouse) is considered a veteran farmer or rancher.

-However, if a veteran moves home and forms a corporation with a parent, who has had an insurable interest in crops or livestock for more than 5 crop years, the corporation cannot receive VFR benefits.
-Although the veteran qualifies as a VFR, the parent does not so their corporation would not qualify for VFR benefits.
+However, if a veteran moves home and forms a corporation with a parent, who has had an insurable interest in crops or livestock for more than five crop years, the corporation cannot receive VFR benefits.
+Although the veteran qualifies as a VFR, the parent does not, therefore their corporation would not qualify for VFR benefits.

 Irrevocable Trust do not have substantial beneficial interest holders (beneficiaries of Irrevocable Trusts are not considered substantial beneficial interest holders), therefore do not qualify as BFR or VFR.